-The goal is to give you an ‘incredible interactive multidimensional thinking space’ (akin to an advanced concept or mind map) where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you a more powerful ‘views’ of your knowledge.
+The goal is to give you an ‘incredible interactive multidimensional thinking space’ (akin to an advanced concept or mind map) where you can move your information around at will and see connections and relationships which might otherwise elude you, giving you more powerful ‘views’ of your knowledge – while authoring a document.

 The Dynamic View is not a stand-alone mind-map system, it is a powerful view of the text you have in your word processing document, particularly the headings, and toggle instantly back and forth between the Dynamic View and the standard word processing view.